maplibre/maplibre/.github/ISSUE_TEMPLATE/new-repo-checklist.md

 - [ ] The repo has `/CONTRIBUTING.md`
 - [ ] The repo has `/README.md`
 - [ ] The repo has `/CODE_OF_CONDUCT.md`
+- [ ] Pull Request and Issue Templates have been created

 # Organizational
 - [ ] The repo has at least one admin who is ideally not part of the Governing Board.